Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 ### How to Update Your License Key

-To change the license key used by the system (for example, if to upgrade from Trial edition to Standard edition), you do **not** need to reinstall Spira:
+To change the license key used by the system (for example, when upgrading from a trial to a product edition), you do **not** need to reinstall Spira:

 - Log into [Customer Area](https://www.inflectra.com/CustomerArea)
 - Scroll down to the My Licenses section